Canker Sores

 Physical and chemical trauma

 Another cause of canker sores is trauma.
-In other words, lip and cheek bites that will disrupt the integrity of the oral mucosa, teeth or prosthesis hitting, thermal and chemical burns, hard foods can also cause canker sores.
+In other words, lip and cheek bites that will disrupt the integrity of the oral mucosa, teeth or prosthesis hitting, thermal and chemical burns, and hard foods can also cause canker sores.
 Apart from this, some substances in hygienic products such as toothpaste, which are the products we use most, can also trigger aphthous ulcers.
 Accordingly, sometimes we can solve the aphtha problem with a simple toothpaste change.

 Foods

 Some foods burn the mouth and cause aphtha formation.
 For example, nuts such as hazelnuts and peanuts can cause canker sores in the mouth.
-Acidic foods and drinks such as citrus fruits, tomatoes, eggplant, vinegar, pickles can initiate canker sores.
+Acidic foods and drinks such as citrus fruits, tomatoes, eggplant, vinegar, and pickles can initiate canker sores.
 Apart from this, very salty, spicy foods and very dry bread can facilitate the formation of canker sores by irritating the oral mucosa.
 Excessive consumption of tea and coffee can also trigger the formation of aphthous ulcers.

 Weakened immune system

 Frequent canker sores can be a sign of weakened immunity.
-We can see recurrent aphthous ulcers frequently in the presence of a disorder such as fatigue, stress, cancer, which causes a decrease in body resistance, and the case of ongoing chemotherapy treatment against cancer.
-Some conditions that reduce body resistance such as anemia, iron, ferritin, B12, folic acid, zinc deficiencies can also trigger canker sores.
+We can see recurrent aphthous ulcers frequently in the presence of a disorder such as fatigue, stress, or cancer, which causes a decrease in body resistance, and the case of ongoing chemotherapy treatment against cancer.
+Some conditions that reduce body resistance such as anemia, iron, ferritin, B12, folic acid, and zinc deficiencies can also trigger canker sores.

 Any cause that weakens immunity facilitates the formation of oral aphthae.
 However, there is no rule that there will be canker sores in the mouth in every case where the immune system is weak.
 These conditions mostly affect people who have a predisposition to aphthous ulcers.